 Bottom of Form

-Add your email to get started, plus get updates & offers from SermonCentral. .
+Add your email to get started, plus get updates & offers from SermonCentral.
+Privacy Policy.

 "It is impossible to exhaust God’s love, and it is impossible to exhaust my love if it flows from the Spirit of God within me.
 The love of God pays no attention to my prejudices caused by my natural individuality.
 If I love my Lord, I have no business being guided by natural emotions—I have to feed His sheep.
 We will not be delivered or released from His commission to us.
 Beware of counterfeiting the love of God by following your own natural human emotions, sympathies, or understandings." —Oswald Chambers